luciana/amazon-echo-skill-mystylin/README.md

 * connect Alexa Skills to the Lambda function.
 * deploy the code to AWS Lamda and test it in Amazon Developer console.
 * you can also check the logs via AWS Cloud Watch (no need for any setup here).
-* get an API key for A Lot Of Pilates API at https://a-lot-of-pilates.3scale.net/docs
+* get an API key for MyStyline API